datacute/iot-clock-gauge/README.md

     - Or (last resort/temporary measure) use ntp instead of an RTC

 The decision was made to go with option 3.
-- 3.3V RTC ordered (DS3231 board)
+- 3.3V RTC ordered and received (DS3231 board)
 - LED signal level shifter ordered again (SN74AHCT125N)

-Until these orders arrive, a DS1302 has been borrowed, the Arduino sketch adjusted slightly, and the LEDs are ticking away, being powered at 3.3V
+Until the level shifters arrive, the LEDs are ticking away at a reduced brightness, due to being powered at 3.3V